Welding positioners increase throughput while improving quality and safety

 Good Ergonomics, Fewer Hazards.
 The impact of good ergonomics and fewer hazards that weld positioners can have on your workforce cannot be overstated.

 Additional costs are incurred when damaged cranes have to be repaired because they were used differently than they were designed to be used.
 Fork trucks aren’t built to play catch with parts as they are rotated.
-Forks can slip, bend, and break, causing fork truck damage and downtime.
-Not only can equipment get damaged, employee safety can be jeopardized as well.
-Positioners eliminate those hazards because they remove the need for chains, straps, hoists, and cranes to lift and rotate assemblies and weldments.
+Forks can slip, bend and break, causing fork truck damage and downtime.
+Not only can equipment get damaged, but employee safety can be jeopardized, as well.
+Positioners eliminate those hazards because they remove the need for chains, straps, hoists and cranes to lift and rotate assemblies and weldments.

-Positioners securely raise and position weldments or assemblies to an optimal height, rotation, and working position (see lead image).
+Positioners securely raise and position weldments or assemblies to an optimal height, rotation, and working position.

 Lower Accident Rate.
 On average, companies report a significant drop in OSHA-reportable incidents with their use of positioners.
-As experienced employees leave and new employees come into a company, the “tribal knowledge” of how a part should be rigged and rotated sometimes gets lost, leading to potentially dangerous situations.
+As experienced employees leave and new employees come into a company, the knowledge of how a part should be rigged and rotated sometimes gets lost, leading to potentially dangerous situations.

 Just because employees are really good at rigging and rotating a weldment with chains doesn’t mean that they should be—and there’s no guarantee that they’ll be around tomorrow.

 Attracting, Retaining Workforce.
 There is a lot of movement in the current workforce when it comes to hiring and retaining welders.
 Ergonomic improvements are an intangible benefit that positioners bring that can boost a company’s ability to attract good welders.